ericness/when_i_work_code_challenge/README.md

 3 | 18 | 155 | 31
 10 | 95 | 281 | 0

-This file can be imported into Excel or other business intelligence tools such as Tableau for further processing.
+This file can be imported into Excel or other business intelligence tools such as Tableau for further analysis.